 4 Value Propositions tools to get the message through

 A value proposition is something that automatically brings your customer into focus and allows you to propose solutions to their problem from their own perspective.

-After discussing the 4 tools, we will go on to discuss what a value proposition consists of and how we can create one.
+In this article, I will present four powerful tools that will help you create a strong value proposition.
+After discussing these four tools, I will discuss what a value proposition consists of and how you can create one.

-What a Value Proposition is NOT
+What a value proposition is NOT

 Let’s break some myths and misconceptions.